 It’s a quick routine that takes just a few minutes each day.

-Day 1 is introducing the words.
+Day 1 introduces the words.

 Before I show the kids the word, we say it.
 Then, we segment the sounds in the word (break the word into phonemes).
+I use a simple PowerPoint template with a yellow background to show my students the sight words daily.
+The background is yellow because it’s the first color our eye recognizes and helps the students focus.

 Then, we blend the word using our sounds (phonemes).
 At this point, we repeat the blending a few times.